 - Magnetic handle and USB cable compartment help in carrying this around

-- LED functionality further adds on to the looks department of this fight stick
+- LED functionality further adds to the looks department of this fight stick

-- Very low input lag and buttons are quite responsive for what they are
+- Very low input lag and buttons are pretty responsive for what they are

-- Would have been better if it had Sanwa buttons for this price
+- It would have been better if it had Sanwa buttons for this price.

 3. Qanba Q1 Joystick For PS3 & PC (Fightstick)

-For the last spot in our list, we have the Qanba Q1 arcade fight stick.
-The Qanba Carbon and the Qanba Q1 are actually pretty similar.
-In fact, the Carbon is an updated and newer model of the Q1.
+We have the Qanba Q1 arcade fight stick for the last spot on our list.
+The Qanba Carbon and the Qanba Q1 are pretty similar.
+The Carbon is an updated and newer model of the Q1.
 The Qanba Q1 is a very friendly priced arcade fight stick that is still viable.
-Qanba does not really cut a lot of things with the Q1.
+Qanba does not cut a lot of things with the Q1.
 But, let’s dig in deeper.

 Build and Design